 How to store

-You can keep frozen grapes in the freezer for up to one year, but I find they taste better in the first 3 months.
+You can keep frozen grapes in the freezer for up to one year, but I find they taste better in the first three months.
 Also, remember that frozen grapes are best to eat frozen.
 Although they are safe to eat once thawed, their texture and taste will lose out, and they won’t taste as good as fresh.